NHQ/nbfs/README.md

 ## Tests

-Currently the test is an example with some logging.
+Currently the "test" is an incomplete example with some logging to the console.
+Real test forthcoming.
 It can be run like so:

 First install browserify and opa